pegasystems/pega-helm-charts/charts/pega/README.md

 `hpa.maxReplicas`   | Maximum number of replicas that HPA can scale-up  | `5`
 `hpa.targetAverageCPUUtilization` | Threshold value for scaling based on initial CPU request utilization (The default value is `70` which corresponds to 70% of 2) | `70`
 `hpa.targetAverageMemoryUtilization` | Threshold value for scaling based on initial memory utilization (The default value is `85` which corresponds to 85% of 6Gi ) | `85`
+`hpa.disableCPUTarget` | Set to true if you want to remove scaling based on CPU utilization and only rely on memory utilization | false
+`hpa.disableMemoryTarget` | Set to true if you want to remove scaling based on memory utilization and only rely on CPU utilization | false

 ### Volume claim template